fckffln/fckffln/README.md

-# fckffln

-- TS/JS engineer developer
+# TS/JS engineer developer

+- 3+ years of commercial development experience
+- I create applications for any platform
 - From Russia

 ## I prefer to use